-1. Lower Entry Barrier: the GDDS allows a low entry barrier for both data providers and data consumers.

-- 2. System of Systems: the GDDS is designed as a System of Systems (SoS) to interconnect many independent, autonomous systems, frequently of large dimensions, to satisfy a global goal (i.e., the GDDS DE service) while keeping them autonomous. - 3.
+- 1. Lower Entry Barrier: the GDDS allows a low entry barrier for both data providers and data consumers, including non-geospatial experts. - 2.
+System of Systems: the GDDS is designed as a System of Systems (SoS) to interconnect many independent, autonomous systems, frequently of large dimensions, to satisfy a global goal (i.e., the GDDS DE service) while keeping them autonomous. - 3.
 Standardization and Mediation: the GDDS will rely on interoperability standards, developed at community level, complementing it with mediation/brokering to enable cross-domain interoperability. - 4.
 Data as entry point: the GDDS focuses on the sharing and use of data, independently of how the data is generated (e.g., off-line, on-the-fly, etc.). - 5.
 Loose-coupling: the GDDS DE is enabled by a set of APIs which can be used by data consumers to leverage (and enrich) the GDDS resources. - 6.
-Interoperability/Security Orthogonality: the GDDS security architecture is orthogonal to the GDDS interoperability architecture.
+Interoperability/Security Orthogonality: the GDDS security architecture is orthogonal to the GDDS interoperability architecture (i.e., any change in one of them should not affect the other one).